shwezhu/shwezhu.github.io/content/post/golang/basics/001-basics-go.md

 - *A **map** value is a pointer to a* `runtime.hmap` *structure.*
   - A map is just a pointer itself, therefore, you don't need returen a pinter of a map value.
 - Like maps, **channels** are allocated with `make`, and the resulting value acts as a reference to an underlying data structure.
+- **Interface**, a value of interface type is a pointer actually, not just a pointer, but consists of it.
+  - A variable of interface type stores a pair: the concrete value assigned to the variable, and that value’s type descriptor.

 > You don't need to return a pointer to a reference-type for better performance.